s0lj4h/Huntertool/README.md

 ## Installation & Setup

-Clone or Download this repository.
+1. Clone or Download this repository.
-Install dependencies:
+2. Install dependencies:
 ```bash
 pip install requests pandas

 ```
+Register to Hunter.io using a buisness email.
+Copy your API key from https://hunter.io/api-keys
 Set your API key as an environment variable:
 ```bash
 # On macOS/Linux
 export HUNTER_API_KEY="YOUR_API_KEY"